SKIP TO CHAPTER SKIP TO CHAPTER

 What Nutrients Do Toddlers Need?

 When you’ve made the switch from breast milk or formula to solids—or during the process of that switch—you may find yourself wondering which nutrients your toddler needs.
-Here’s a helpful guideline to ensure the most important nutrients make it into your toddler’s new diet:2, 3
+By eating the types of foods discussed in Canada’s food guide, with some adjustments, children can get the nutrients they need to grow and thrive.
+Here’s a helpful guideline to ensure the most important nutrients make it into your toddler’s meals and new diet:1,2,3

-• Iron.
-From brain development to warding off anemia, iron is critical.
-If red meat is off the menu, consider iron-fortified cereals.
+• Iron: From brain development to helping to ward iron-deficiency, iron is critical.
+If animal proteins are off the menu, consider iron-fortified cereals.

-• Fibre.
-Fibre intake helps control blood sugar and keeps your little one from becoming constipated.
+• Fibre: Fibre intake helps your little one have regular bowel movements.

 How to Encourage Healthy Eating Habits in Toddlers